CactusDev/Xerophi/README.md

 - `develop`

-  This branch is used for any semi-stable code, that is working, but not necessarily production-ready
+  This branch is used for any semi-stable code, that is working, but not necessarily production-ready.
+Avoid committing code directly to `develop`, but it is allowed.

 - `master`

-  Stable, production-ready code only
+  Stable, production-ready code only.
+Code may not be committed directly to `master`, it must be created on another branch and a merge/pull request created.